rpacelli/FC_deep_bayesian_networks/README.md

 # deepL_beyond_infwidth

-This code trains deep fully connected networks on regression tasks with quadratic loss function in a teacher-student setting.
+This code trains deep fully connected networks on regression tasks with quadratic loss function in a teacher-student bayesian setting.

-The script to be run is ```deep_regression.py```.
+The script to be run is ```main.py```.

 ### Arguments